strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 👇 Let's get started!
 Using the big buttons below, please choose between:

-* the **Starters** path for the quickest way to spin up a fullstack application powered by a Strapi backend,
+* the **Starters** path for the quickest way to spin up a fullstack application powered by a Strapi back end,
 * or the **Hands-on** path for a more DIY approach to run your project.

 ::::: tabs type:card